 MailChimp is an email service provider (ESP).
-Salesforce DMP collects data from MailChimp campaigns by having the Salesforce DMP trackers included in the emails.
+Salesforce Audience Studio collects data from MailChimp campaigns by having the Audience Studio trackers included in the emails.
 This guide will walk you through the basics of how to do this in MailChimp.
 For more information, you should consult the MailChimp Knowledge Base.

-User matching lets Salesforce DMP understand how another platform identifies a person/browser.
-It's normally done by having the partner send Salesforce DMP subscriber information through user matching pixels in your email campaigns.
+User matching lets Audience Studio understand how another platform identifies a person/browser.
+It's normally done by having the partner send Audience Studio subscriber information through user matching pixels in your email campaigns.
 Unfortunately, while MailChimp does assign a unique ID to subscribers, it doesn't have a way to populate this information in the user match pixel when you're using their web interface.
-If you are using the MailChimp API, please speak to your Salesforce DMP Solutions Team about how to include user match pixels.
+If you are using the MailChimp API, please speak to your Salesforce Audience Studio Solutions Team about how to include user match pixels.

 MailChimp's Merge Tags let you insert personalized or dynamic content from your list into the campaigns you send.
 You can use Merge Tags to dynamically insert values into the pixels or click trackers, as well.
 For the full list of the standard Merge Tags, please see MailChimp's documentation.
 In addition to the standard Merge Tags, there are the Merge Tags for the custom fields that you may have added to your MailChimp list.
 To see these fields, navigate to your list in MailChimp and select "List fields and *|MERGE|* tags" from under the Settings menu.

-If you use a custom Merge Tag with a Salesforce DMP tag, it is a good idea to add in a default value in MailChimp so a value is always sent to Salesforce DMP.
+If you use a custom Merge Tag with a Salesforce Audience Studio tag, it is a good idea to add in a default value in MailChimp so a value is always sent to Audience Studio.
 It's also important that the values you send meet the requirements for that field.
-Most fields can only accept alphanumeric characters (Aa-Zz,0-9) with underscores (_) and dashes (-).
-Whitespace characters, such as spaces, would cause problems because whitespaces in URLs effectively break the URL.
-If you have any questions about what can be included in the Salesforce DMP tags, your Salesforce DMP Solutions Team would be bappy to help.
+Since the data is sent to Audience Studio via a URL request, you should also make sure that the values are appropriately URL-encoded as well.
+If you have any questions about what can be included in the Audience Studio tags, your Salesforce Audience Studio Solutions Team would be happy to help.